Matt Noske, Site Operations Manager from Beerenberg in Hahndorf, explains how Global Pumps played an integral part in the farm’s expansion.

 Today, the $14 million, 6,500 m2 expansion achieves a production of 60,000 bottles of sauce every shift rotation, that’s an increase of 15 tonnes of products in an eight-hour shift.

-The Pumps offered by Global Pumps has made a significant impact on this increase in production and the successful expansion achieved by the Peach family.
+The pumps offered by Global Pumps has made a significant impact on this increase in production and the successful expansion achieved by the Paech family.
 With growth expected to increase by 10% a year, the expansion of this SA icon is still in its infancy.

 Since the development was completed, the relationship between family businesses has continued.
 Our team are continually touching base with Tim and Matt to ensure the pumps are achieving optimal results.

 The Global Team are excited to continue being part of Beerenberg’s developing story and wish to congratulate them on building such an outstanding modern manufacturing facility.